box-project/box/README.md

 great things:

 - Add, replace, and remove files and stubs in existing PHARs
-- Extract a whole PHAR or cherry pick which files you want
 - Retrieve information about the PHAR extension or a PHAR file
 - List the contents of a PHAR
 - Verify the signature of an existing PHAR